dolittle/Runtime/Documentation/domain_events.md

 ```

 You should consider the serialisable nature of the Domain Event and let this guide the shape and content of your Event.
-You should also consider the impact on versioning (see Migration).
+You should also consider the impact on versioning (see Migration) and any logic (e.g. parsing as in the above example).
 This may seem like a departure from the principles of Domain Driven Design and the wish to capture meaning in value objects but it is in fact a recognition that an Event is primarily about communication (within and outside the Bounded Context) and persistence (in the Event Store).

 ### Fat Events and Thin Events